da1pi2/Sentiment-Analysis/README.md

 ## License

-This project does not currently have a license.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgements